 Because domicile is defined as a person’s “true, fixed, principal, and permanent home,” temporary travel outside of the U.S. does not change a person’s domicile.
 This is particularly true for sponsors who are U.S. citizens traveling abroad.

-Sponsors who are lawful permanent residents may run into trouble when traveling abroad because absence from the United States for a long period of time, such as over a year, may be deemed by the USCIS as evidence that they did not intend to make the United States their permanent home and thus have abandoned their permanent resident status.
+Sponsors who are lawful permanent residents may run into trouble when traveling abroad because absence from the United States for a long time, such as over a year, may be deemed by the USCIS as evidence that they did not intend to make the United States their permanent home and thus have abandoned their permanent resident status.

 Lawful permanent residents who plan to travel outside of the U.S. for longer than one year should file Form I-131, Application for Travel Document before exiting the United States.
 Doing so helps establish their intent to return to the U.S. and permanently reside there.